qd-qd/sdk-tutorials/onboarding/chapter-1/4-problems-blockchain-solves.md

 * Data could be lost, corrupted, or replaced with malicious alternatives.
 * Nodes might drop out of the network or actively work to undermine the shared objective.

-The difference is that, instead of only three generals trying to collaborate, there could be *thousands* of nodes, and instead of attacking a city, they need to agree on the state of a shared, ever-changing ledger.
+The difference is that instead of only three generals trying to collaborate there could be *thousands* of nodes, and instead of attacking a city they need to agree on the state of a shared, ever-changing ledger.

 ### Byzantine Fault Tolerance (BFT)